 5. Place molds on freezer for about 30 minutes.

-To use: Just rub between your hands.
+Just rub between your hands.
 The warmth of your skin will gently melt the lotion bar and thinly coat your skin.
 Best part – it doesn’t just provide relief but is good for your skin too.

 The more I use my lotion bar, the more I love it.
 It can also sit out fine on your counter, but be careful not to leave in a hot car or like a tube of lotion, it could melt too.
+Oh, and before you moisturize up, you might want to try this DIY Lush Salt Scrub first.